Thinking of setting up a local respiratory group? We're here to help

 - Guide to reflective practice

-- Spirometry wall chart
+- Our spirometry pages and the Spirometry wall chart

 Armed with the Primary Care Respiratory Update (PCRU) you can develop a short evening educational programme themed around the key articles.
 Get your local community respiratory teams and secondary care colleagues involved to help ensure you are able to deliver an integrated local service.